By lauren aguirre

 Aguirre is an award-winning science journalist who has produced documentaries, short-form video series, podcasts, interactive games, and blogs for the PBS series NOVA.
 She has covered everything from asteroids to human origins to art restoration, but is particularly fascinated by the brain.
-Aguirre’s articles on memory and addiction have appeared in STAT, Undark, The Atlantic, Scientific American, and PBS.
+Aguirre’s articles on memory and addiction have appeared in STAT, The Boston Globe Ideas Section, Undark, The Atlantic, The Scientist, and PBS.
 The Memory Thief is her first book.

 July 19, 2019